android-ui-testing/Cookbook/docs/content/basics/testing_theory.md

 ## Integration tests
 This type of tests is already a little less stable (than Unit tests), since we are going to test the interaction of 2 (or more) entities at once at the same time, but it still allows you to write in a White-box style.
 Now, having changed only one entity out of 2, there is a risk of failing integration tests.
+<br/>Integration tests are tests that checks how different components communicates with each other.
+That's why in that tests the most of the dependencies are not mocked and not even stubbed, they are real.
 <br/>It is by no means impossible to ignore these tests, since the Unit tests passed give us an understanding of what specific entities work, but how these entities work together we can only find out inside the application or using Integration testing.

 !!!
 Info

     Examples of Integration tests in Android include database testing.
+    Also UI tests are considered as integration, but with ability to check UI itself

 ## UI tests
 The type of tests for which this whole CookBook was created.
 This is the most unstable type of tests (if we look at our pyramid of tests).